wso2-extensions/identity-outbound-auth-github/docs/README.md

 You can either download the Github artifacts or build the authenticator from the source.
 You can also upgrade your older Github authenticators.

 1. To download the Github artifacts,
+    1. Stop WSO2 Identity Server if it is already running.
-    1. Visit the [Connector Store](https://store.wso2.com/store/assets/isconnector/details/bfed96a9-0d79-4770-9c55-22378d3a2812) and download the artifacts.
+    2. Visit the [Connector Store](https://store.wso2.com/store/assets/isconnector/details/bfed96a9-0d79-4770-9c55-22378d3a2812) and download the artifacts.
-    2. Copy the `org.wso2.carbon.identity.authenticator.github-x.x.x.jar` file into the `<IS-Home>/repository/components/dropins` directory.
+    3. Copy the `org.wso2.carbon.identity.authenticator.github-x.x.x.jar` file into the `<IS-Home>/repository/components/dropins` directory.

 2. To build from the source,
-    1. Stop the WSO2 Identity Server if it is already running.
+    1. Stop WSO2 Identity Server if it is already running.
     2. To build the authenticator, navigate to the `identity-outbound-auth-github` directory and execute the following command in a command prompt.
        ```
        mvn clean install